x1angli/pyDDNS/README.md

         export PYTHONPATH=$PYTHONPATH:.

 Please use the correct command to set PYTHONPATH according to your system environment.

+## How to run it automatically
+If you want to run it automatically, please read this section and follow the instructions to set your computer settings.

+### Task Scheduler on Windows
+The Task Scheduler enables you to automatically perform routine tasks on a chosen computer.
+The Task Scheduler does this by monitoring whatever criteria you choose to initiate the tasks (referred to as triggers) and then executing the tasks when the criteria is met.

+1. Open Task Scheduler by clicking the **Start** button, clicking **Control Panel**, clicking **System and Security**, clicking **Administrative Tools**, and then double-clicking **Task Scheduler**.
+Administrator permission required If you're prompted for an administrator password or confirmation, type the password or provide confirmation.

+2. Click the **Action** menu, and then click **Create Basic Task**.

+3. Type a name for the task and an optional description, and then click **Next**.

+4. Do one of the following:

+    * To select a schedule based on the calendar, click Daily, Weekly, Monthly, or One time, click Next; specify the schedule you want to use, and then click Next.

+    * To select a schedule based on common recurring events, click When the computer starts or When I log on, and then click Next.

+    * To select a schedule based on specific events, click When a specific event is logged, click Next; specify the event log and other information using the drop-down lists, and then click Next.

+5. To schedule a program to start automatically, click **Start a program**, and then click **Next**.

+6. Click **Browse** to find the program you want to start, and then click **Next**.

+7. Click **Finish**.

+For more details about Task Scheduler, please click [here](http://windows.microsoft.com/en-US/windows/schedule-task#1TC=windows-7).

+### Cron job on Linux
+Cron job are used to schedule commands to be executed periodically.
+You can setup commands or scripts, which will repeatedly run at a set time.
+Cron is one of the most useful tool in Linux or UNIX like operating systems.
+The cron service (daemon) runs in the background and constantly checks the `/etc/crontab` file, and `/etc/cron.*/` directories.
+It also checks the `/var/spool/cron/` directory.

+To edit your crontab file, type the following command at the UNIX / Linux shell prompt:

+    $ crontab -e

+The syntax is:

+    1 2 3 4 5 /path/to/command arg1 arg2

+Where,
+1: Minute (0-59)
+2: Hours (0-23)
+3: Day (0-31)
+4: Month (0-12 [12 == December])
+5: Day of the week(0-7 [7 or 0 == sunday])
+/path/to/command - Script or command name to schedule

+An operator allows you to specifying multiple values in a field.
+There are three operators:

+1. The asterisk (*) : This operator specifies all possible values for a field.
+For example, an asterisk in the hour time field would be equivalent to every hour or an asterisk in the month field would be equivalent to every month.

+2. The comma (,) : This operator specifies a list of values, for example: "1,5,10,15,20, 25".

+3. The dash (-) : This operator specifies a range of values, for example: "5-15" days , which is equivalent to typing "5,6,7,8,9,....,13,14,15" using the comma operator.

+4. The separator (/) : This operator specifies a step value, for example: "0-23/" can be used in the hours field to specify command execution every other hour.
+Steps are also permitted after an asterisk, so if you want to say every two hours, just use */2.

+For example, if we want `client/downstream.py` to be executed every 2 hours, we should enter:

+    * * * 2 * /path/to/command/client/downstream.py

+For more details about cron, please click [here](http://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/).

 ## RESTful API Specification
 ### Get index